Gautham-kumarasamy/Gautham-portfolio/.github/instructions/copilot.instructions.md

 - **Use .jsx extension for components and .js for utilities**
 - **Use PropTypes instead of TypeScript interfaces**
 - **No type annotations or TypeScript syntax**

+## Layered Architecture (Current Project Structure)

+Your project is organized using a strict layered architecture:

+- **Data Layer:**
+  - All API calls and data fetching are handled in `src/data/` (e.g., `projectRepository.js`).
+  - Uses Axios and a single API base URL (`API_BASE_URL`).

+- **Domain (Service) Layer:**
+  - Business logic, data transformation, and use-cases are handled in `src/domain/` (e.g., `projectService.js`).
+  - Keeps components and slices free of business logic.

+- **Presentation Layer:**
+  - UI components are organized in `src/components/`.
+  - Components only handle rendering and receive data via props/hooks.

+### Example Data Flow
+1. Component (e.g., `Projects.jsx`) requests data via Redux.
+2. Redux slice calls the repository in the data layer.
+3. Repository fetches data from the API.
+4. Service layer transforms or maps the data.
+5. Component renders the processed data.

+### Benefits
+- Improved modularity and maintainability.
+- Easier to test and extend business logic.
+- Clean separation between data access, business rules, and UI.